TelemetryDeck/docs/docs/articles/grand-rename.md

 - `UserPreference`: Any choices the user made to express personal preferences, such as language & region.
 - `Navigation`: Information about how a user is navigating through the app, such as URL paths or view controllers.

-{% noteinfo "No immediate action needed" %}
+!!! info "No immediate action needed"

     To make sure these changes don't affect existing customers with existing insights anytime soon, we decided to keep sending the old names for a transition period of at least 1 year while also sending the new ones.
 We recommend using the new ones for any new insights you create and will elaborate ways to support our users in transitioning any existing insights before we fully migrate.
-{% endnoteinfo %}

 ## Filling the Gaps